guoyunhe/medes/README.md

-# SchoolUnion
+# MEDes

-WordPress plugin and theme for school union and international double degree programme.
+WordPress plugin and theme for MEDes project.